isovalent/ebpf-docs/contributions-guide.md

 The exception to this rule are tools and libraries which originate in the Linux kernel or are maintained by kernel developers alongside the kernel such as: `libbpf`, `libxdp`, `bpftool` and `iproute2`.

+## Include copyrights, and link to original sources when copying

+In general we can copy and modify documentation and code from other sources, as long as they have licenses that permit us to do so.
+When copying large sections such as code examples or whole paragraphs, we should preserve any copyright lines present and link back to the sources.